spmeesseman/vscode-taskexplorer/README.md

 Task files that are found by Task Explorer can also be added to the *excludes* list via the tree node context menu, by right clicking the task file or task group node, and selecting *Add to Excludes*.

-**Apache Ant** uses an .xml file extension, the setting *includeAnt* can be used to specify other file names other than [Bb]uild.xml to include as ant files so that all xml files do not need to be searched (slowing down tree refreshes in large workspaces or project with a large number of various xml files).
+**Apache Ant** uses an .xml file extension, the setting *globPatternsAnt* can be used to specify other file names other than [Bb]uild.xml to include as ant files so that all xml files do not need to be searched (slowing down tree refreshes in large workspaces or project with a large number of various xml files).
 The setting defines a file pattern or an array of file patterns to include using *Glob Patterns* or a valid *File URI*, for example:

-- `taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml", "/c:/projects/project1/scripts/test/antetests.xml" ]`
+- `taskExplorer.globPatternsAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml", "/c:/projects/project1/scripts/test/antetests.xml" ]`

 Note that the glob pattern "\*\*/[Bb]uild.xml" is applied by default to the **Ant** includes list in all cases.
 If you don't include the asterisked glob pattern `**/` first in the string, files in sub-folders will not be found.

+In the same way as for **Ant** tasks, **Bash** scripts without extensions can be configured to be found by the Bash Task Provider by using glob patterns in the same way, with the *globPatternsBash* setting:

+- `taskExplorer.globPatternsBash: [ "**/bash_scripts/**", "**/sh/scripts/**", "/usr/local/bin/start_task" ]`

 ## Ant and Gulp Self-Provided Tasks